-When thinking about business productivity, these are six the most common scenarios in Office 365.
+When thinking about business productivity, these are the six most common scenarios in Office 365.
 Note that these are not product descriptions.
 This is how I look at the whole service, and these are the primary usage scenarios that are easy to embrace.
 When deploying our services, this is usually the way we train the end users.
-They know when and how to use particular features.
+They know when and how to use the particular features.

 What is your teamwork model?
 Time to try Office 365 Groups for a modern way of cooperation.
 Groups are brand new workspaces that integrate key Office 365 services such as email (for group communication), OneDrive (for file collaboration), Skype (for quick group calls and online meetings), OneNote (for sharing notes).
-Users can work with Groups using the browser or else regular applications such as Office or Skype.
+Users can work with Groups using a browser or other regular applications such as Office or Skype.

-Massive (50GB or Unlimited) inbox is one thing.
+A massive (50GB or Unlimited) inbox is one thing.
 OneDrive that integrates with Outlook and allows secure file collaboration is another.
 OneNote managing your notes – third one to mention.
 The latest investment is Focus Inbox.
 There is AI in Exchange Online that learns which emails are crucial for your work and which aren’t.
 And to be honest – it’s very effective.

 Reporting and data analytics are always tricky because of… the data itself.
-Thanks to Power BI service you can build reports in the browser, Windows apps or mobile devices.
+Thanks to Power BI service you can build reports in a browser, Windows apps or mobile devices.
 What is more interesting – you can implement your custom data visualization that will make your reports more interactive and informative for the rest of the team.

-Should you go with the cloud migration or you will get moved?
+Should you go with the cloud migration or will you get moved?

 When it comes to commodity scenarios such as email, file sharing, back office applications, I believe you shouldn’t waste time and at least start a pilot.
 If you already use some cloud services – look at the scenarios above and adopt more.
-In case you need help – you know who to contact :).
+In case you need help – you know whom to contact :).